1. Using Spreadsheets

 Assess your needs.
 Do you really need to hire?

 Can your current employees take on a bit more responsibility to fill the gaps?
-If so, you probably don’t need to hire.
+If so, you probably don’t need or want to hire.
 Assuming that hiring more people will make your life easier is often false.
-Big teams often come with big problems.
-So take a second to think through your decision to create a job opening.
+Big teams can come with big problems.
+Take a second to think through your decision to create a job opening.

 3. Writing Vague Job Descriptions